alefranz/MELT/BACKLOG.md

 - The v2 release notes link the Microsoft.Extensions 8.0 minimum to the .NET
   support lifecycle and direct consumers on older dependency lines to 1.x.

-### 5. Align maintenance automation with the runtime lanes
+### 5. Align maintenance automation with the runtime lanes - Completed

 **Scope**